Home > Our Services > Building Regulations

 The Building Regulations may also apply to certain changes of use of an existing building.
 This is because the change of use may result in the building as a whole no longer complying with the requirements which will apply to its new type of use, and so having to be upgraded to meet additional requirements specified in the regulations for which building work may also be required.

 There are a number of classes of new buildings or extensions of existing buildings that do not need Building Regulations approval - subject to certain criteria on size, construction and position relative to boundaries being met.
 The following are examples of such buildings and extensions.
 Please note that they may require planning permission.

-Example of 4D Planning's Building Regulation Drawings:
+Example of 4D Planning's Building Regulation Drawings in London: